TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 For this reason, you may want to control what gets unpickled by customizing :meth:`Unpickler.find_class`.
-Unlike its name suggests, :meth:`Unpickler.find_class` is called whenever a global (i.e., a class or a function) is requested.
+Unlike its name suggests, :meth:`Unpickler.find_class` is called whenever a global (i.e., a kundi or a function) is requested.
 Thus it is possible to either completely forbid globals or restrict them to a safe subset.

-Here is an example of an unpickler allowing only few safe classes from the :mod:`builtins` module to be loaded::
+Here is an example of an unpickler allowing only few safe classes kutoka the :mod:`builtins` module to be loaded::

-   import builtins
+   agiza builtins
-   import io
+   agiza io
-   import pickle
+   agiza pickle

    safe_builtins = {
        'range',